-- If using a desk microphone, plug it into either the jack marked DESK MIC OR ANT. - Plug the white procedure room Ethernet cable into the jack marked LAB WHITE. - Plug the blue control room Ethernet cable into the jack marked TEK BLUE. - If using an optional headset foot switch instead of the supplied in-line mute switch, plug it into the foot switch jack on the SAME side that you plugged in the headset.
-For instance, if using the LEFT HEADSET JACK, plug the foot switch into the jack labeled LEFT FOOT SWITCH. - Connect the male BNC connector on the coaxial cable from the monitor microphone to the BNC connector on the console labeled LAB MIC. - The jacks marked BLACK, YELLOW and SILVER are used for optional equipment.
+- If using a desk microphone, plug it into either the jack marked DESK MIC OR ANT. - If not connected already, plug the white procedure room speakers Ethernet cable into the jack marked LAB WHITE. - If not connected already, plug the blue control room speakers Ethernet cable into the jack marked TEK BLUE. - If using an optional foot switch to mute the headset microphone instead of the supplied in-line mute switch, plug it into the foot switch jack on the SAME side that you plugged in the headset.
+For instance, if using the LEFT HEADSET JACK, plug the foot switch into the jack labeled LEFT FOOT SWITCH. - Connect the male BNC connector on the coaxial cable from the procedure room monitor microphone to the BNC connector on the console labeled LAB MIC. - The jacks marked BLACK, YELLOW and SILVER are used for optional equipment.
 Instructions for using these jacks are included with the equipment.
-See OPTIONAL EQUIPMENT section at the end of this document. - The DESK MIC jack is ONLY for the connection of Desk Mics.
+See OPTIONAL EQUIPMENT section of this document. - The DESK MIC jack is ONLY for the connection of Desk Mics.
 External antennas are no longer supported. - Plug the three conductor power cable into the POWER jack.
 Don't plug it in to an AC power outlet yet.